TheAlpha16/Writeups/THM/Gallery/Writeup.md

 ### Port Scan

-Basic port scan shows that there are two open ports on the machine.
+&nbsp;&nbsp;Basic port scan shows that there are two open ports on the machine.

 ```
 Not shown: 998 closed tcp ports (conn-refused)